harshadeepk02/CS395T_Term_Project/README.md

 GhostMinion that focuses on expediting secure cache state changes to interface more effectively with microarchitectural predictors.

-Abstract: Recently, side-channel attacks like Spectre and Spectr- eRewind have been used to exploit the speculative exe- cution necessary for the increase in microarchitectural performance to leak sensitive data.
+Abstract: Recently, side-channel attacks like Spectre and SpectreRewind have been used to exploit the speculative execution necessary for the increase in microarchitectural performance to leak sensitive data.
 While secure cache systems, like GhostMinion, allow for the minimization of the overhead required to section off speculative data,